Wilhelm I: Life as King

 During his reign, Wilhelm was the commander-in-chief of the Prussian forces in the Second Schleswig War against Denmark in 1864 and the Austro-Prussian War in 1866.
+During the latter war, his army defeated the Austrians at Königgratz.
 After the latter was won by Prussia, Wilhelm wanted to march on to Vienna and annex Austria, but was dissuaded from doing so by Bismarck and his son Crown Prince Frederick.
 Bismarck wanted to end the war quickly, so as to allow Prussia to ally with Austria if it needed to at a later date; Frederick was also appalled by the casualties and wanted a speedy end to hostilities.
 During a heated discussion, Bismarck threatened to resign if Wilhelm continued to Vienna; Bismarck got his way.
 Wilhelm had to content himself with becoming the de facto ruler of the northern two-thirds of Germany.
 Prussia annexed several of Austria's allies north of the Main, as well as Schleswig-Holstein.
-Saxe-Lauenburg was already in a personal union with Prussia since 1865 (which became a full union in 1876).
+Saxe-Lauenburg was already in a personal union with Prussia since 1865.

 In 1867, the North German Confederation was created as a federation (federally organised state) of the North German and Central German states under the permanent presidency of Prussia.
 Wilhelm assumed the Bundespräsidium, the presidium of the Confederation; the post was a hereditary office of the Prussian crown.
 Not expressis verbis, but in function he was the head of state.
 Bismarck intentionally avoided a title such as Präsident as it sounded too republican.
 Wilhelm became also the constitutional Bundesfeldherr, the commander of all federal armed forces.
 Via secret treaties with the South German states, he also became commander of their armies in times of war.
-In 1870, during the Franco-Prussian War, Wilhelm was in command of all the German forces at the crucial Battle of Sedan.
+In 1870, during the Franco-Prussian War, Wilhelm was in command of all the German forces at the crucial Battle of Sedan, as well as at the Battle of Gravelotte.